When you buy through links on our site, we may earn an affiliate commission. Learn more

 Older users of Classic FreshBooks might struggle a little to cope with the differences between the old and newer versions.
 However, if you’ve just signed up, you’ll see that FreshBooks is one of the simplest accounting tools available.

 You can see all the invoices received from other FreshBooks users with details about overdue, outstanding, and draft invoices.
-Moreover, there are videos that will walk you through the whole process, so you can have all the details related to your invoices in one place.
+Moreover, some videos will walk you through the whole process so that you can have all the details related to your invoices in one place.

 FreshBooks also integrates estimates and proposals, and they can both be changed to invoices to assess projects.
 They can be electronically signed by a client and can include text and tables.
 You can also create retainers with recurring clients who need more complex invoicing.
 These features are exclusive to FreshBooks, and no competitor offers them in such detail.

-However, you should understand that you pay for FreshBooks based on the number of active clients you have.
-Adding any new clients will move you to another pricing tier, which costs more.
+However, it would help if you understood that you pay for FreshBooks based on the number of active clients.
+Therefore, adding any new clients will move you to another pricing tier, which costs more.

 Other tools display a list of settings that apply to all features.
 However, FreshBooks exclusively display context-sensitive settings to change and customize one feature at a time.
 This option saves time as you can schedule online payments, switch to different invoice styles, and make recurring invoices manually or automatically.

-To better understand the situation of each client, your contacts are displayed graphically with a business card that contains all the relevant data, including the client’s name, phone number, and email address.
+To better understand each client’s situation, your contacts are displayed graphically with a business card that contains all the relevant data, including the client’s name, phone number, and email address.
 Next to it, you will see a graph that shows the outstanding revenue of each client.
-This outstanding revenue is broken into an unbilled time, unbilled expenses, and draft invoices.
+Finally, this outstanding revenue is broken into an unbilled time, unbilled expenses, and draft invoices.

 You will also see a table that shows the reports, projects, invoices, retainers, expenses, and estimates related to the same client.
-This way of keeping client records will help you make more informed decisions and provides immediate and easy access to the needed information to all the concerned users.
+Keeping client records will help you make more informed decisions and provide immediate and easy access to the needed information to all the concerned users.

 Your bank accounts can be linked to FreshBooks to keep track of your expenses.
 The tool can be trained to categorize these expenses to help you while working on reports and taxes.
 You can attach files and add information to your expenses like date, category, description, supplier, price, and tax.
 Nevertheless, FreshBooks doesn’t estimate quarterly tax payments like other accounting tools.